How should I own my bank accounts in Wyoming?

 We do not look only to the face of the signature card to determine whether the parties intended to create rights of survivorship.
 In our case, the language contained in the Membership and Account Agreement formed part of the contract between Mr. and Mrs. Fleig and the credit union.

-The Takeaway: The signature card incorporated the Membership and Account Agreement by reference; accordingly, both documents formed the contract between Mr. and Mrs. Fleig and the Credit Union and unambiguously expressed the intent that joint accounts have rights of survivorship.
+The signature card incorporated the Membership and Account Agreement by reference; accordingly, both documents formed the contract between Mr. and Mrs. Fleig and the Credit Union and unambiguously expressed the intent that joint accounts have rights of survivorship.
 Mrs. Fleig has a right of survivorship in the checking account.

 If you are making your estate plan, it is important to consult with an estate planning law professional to make sure a proper plan is in place that covers your financial needs.
 I can help you coordinate your will or trust with your accounts and any other asset protection documents.